 6. Engelberg – Titlis (3,238 Meters)

-Engelberg is the largest mountain village in Central Switzerland located in canton Obwalden.
-It has a famous Benedictine monastery where monks still continue to live, work, and teach.
-There is also a cheese factory, a museum, and a number of old chapels.
+Engelberg is the largest mountain village in Central Switzerland located in Canton Obwalden.
+It has a famous Benedictine monastery where monks continue to live, work, and teach.
+There is also a cheese factory, a museum, and old chapels.

 Even before, the people of the monastery promoted trade in the village.
 Cattle and cheese sold at a profit or exchanged for other goods offered farmers more income.

-From Engelberg, one can go up to the Titlis massif with the cable car.
+From Engelberg, one can go up to the Titlis massif with a cable car.
 Titlis has one of the highest peaks in the region at 3,238 meters (10,623 feet).

 Why should you visit Engelberg and Titlis?